High Blood Pressure

 What Does a Diagnosis of High Blood Pressure Mean?

-If you're diagnosed with HBP, you will need treatment.
-You also will need to have your blood pressure tested again to see how treatment affects it.
+If you are diagnosed with high blood pressure, you will need treatment.
+You will also need to have your blood pressure regularly tested to see how the treatment is affecting it.

 Once your blood pressure is under control, you will need to stay on treatment.
 “Under control” means that your blood pressure numbers are normal.
 You also will need regular blood pressure tests.
 Your doctor can tell you how often you should be tested.